erciomunoz/academic-kickstart-1/content/publication2/paper2/index.md

 publication: "*mimeo*"
 publication_short: ""

-abstract: This article
+abstract:

 # Summary.
 An optional shortened abstract.
-summary: How to estimate a micro compliance function using groups nonresponse rates in Stata.
+summary: "How to estimate a micro compliance function using group's nonresponse rates in Stata."

 tags:
 - Inequality